 We urge all participants to tailor their written papers to the oral format of the presentation.
 Each person will present, individually and in turn, for 15 minutes.
 Please see this guidelines sheet for MEHAT’s panel format and some tips for newer presenters.
 Those who find this task challenging may also find these guides helpful: “Everything You Need to Know about Presenting a Scholarly Paper in Public,” by the historian Linda K. Kerber, and “How to Give an Academic Talk,” by technology historian Paul N. Edwards.

-Each panel room will be equipped with a projector, allowing you to share audiovisual materials—maps, images, excerpts of a text, short video clips, and/or an outline of the talk itself—with your audience.
-If you decide to make use of the projector, you must bring your own laptop or other VGA-compatible device.
-(For now these rooms do not have HDMI hookups.
-If this changes we will update you before the conference date.)
-A VGA port looks like this.
-Also, if your presentation requires audio capabilities, you must either bring your own equipment or let us know in advance.
+Each panel room in Stuart Hall will be equipped with a projector, allowing you to share audiovisual materials—maps, images, excerpts of a text, short video clips, and/or an outline of the talk itself—with your audience.
+If you decide to make use of the projector, you must bring your own laptop or other VGA-compatible or HDMI-compatible device.

 If you have trouble with these matters, please be sure to tell us that you’ll need help.
-Some of our volunteers will be assigned to assisting you with your A/V needs.
+Some of our volunteers will be assigned to assisting you with your A/V needs, but it is best to arrive prepared and willing to test your equipment before your panel.

 Internet and Library Access